What to Expect With a Brake Service

 Signs of Failing Brakes

 Recognizing the signs of failing brakes is crucial for your safety and the safety of others on the road.
-If you notice any of the following symptoms, it's imperative to schedule a brake service as soon as possible:

 - Squealing or Grinding Noises: High-pitched squealing or grinding sounds when applying the brakes are clear indicators that the brake pads may be worn down and in need of replacement.